 Eric Chou is a systems programmer with the Department of Biomedical Informatics at the University of Pittsburgh.
 He contributes to the back-end rule management and database queries that correspond with the drug-drug interaction decision making.

-Dr. Lorenzo Villa is a Postdoctoral Research Associate in the Department of Pharmacy Practice and Science.
-He contributes to the research and dissemination of drug-drug interaction evidence
+Dr. Lorenzo Villa is a Clinical Assistant Professor at the Department of Pharmacy Practice at Mercer University, College of Pharmacy.
+He contributes to the research and dissemination of drug-drug interaction evidence.

 Mrs. Maria Wright is a program manager in the Department of Pharmacotherapy.
 She has been with the University of Utah for 18 years.
 Maria worked as a Tumor Registrar at the Utah Cancer Registry for the past 11 years.